mikeovu/Biketopolis/content/About/index.md

     - Ubiquiti WAPs

-## Business and IT Infrastructure Needs and Pain Points
+## Business and IT Requirements

-- We do not have a centralized asset tracking platform for IT and OT equipment.
+- Biketopolis does not have a centralized asset tracking platform for IT and OT equipment.
+We are considering a CAASM that can find and organize our assets, but also identify potential vulnerabilities.

+- IT leadership is considering an MDM solution, but not all devices can accommodate an agent or management profile for full management.
+It would be nice to have an asset tracking system that can track our unmanaged devices.

 - Some of our customers bring in their own network attached devices and we're concerned that the devices use unsecure ports.